|

 20. regulator

-any of various controls or devices for regulating or controlling fluid flow, pressure, temperature, etc.
+a device for controlling flow, pressure, temperature, etc.

 Geron had just won permission from the US regulator to inject embryonic stem cells into the damaged spines of people suffering total paralysis from the chest down.